-Our SENCO, Mrs Daly, is an experienced teacher who has taught in both Key Stage One & Two.
-They are allocated and afternoon a week to manage SEN provision.
+Our SENDCO, Mrs Daly, is an experienced teacher who has taught in both Key Stage One & Two.
+They are currently allocated a day a week for the leadership of SEND across the school.

-We have a team of teaching assistants, including three higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.
+We have a team of teaching assistants, including three higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.

-In the last academic year, staff have been trained in precision teaching, growth mind-set, Resilient Friends, writing for greater depth, writing from a stimulus of high quality texts, phonics & mental health We use specialist staff for Orrets Meadow Outreach.
+In the last academic year, staff have been trained in precision teaching, growth mind-set, Resilient Friends, writing for greater depth, writing from a stimulus of high quality texts, phonics & mental health.
+We use specialist staff for Orrets Meadow Outreach.

-5.10 Evaluating the effectiveness of SEN provision
+5.10 Evaluating the effectiveness of SEND provision

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

 - Reviewing pupils' individual progress towards their goals each term

 - Reviewing the impact of interventions

 - Using pupil questionnaires

-- Monitoring by the SENCO
+- Monitoring by the SENDCO

 - Using provision maps to measure progress

-- Holding annual reviews for pupils with statements of SEN or PFA/EHC plans
+- Holding annual reviews for pupils with statements of SEND or PFA/EHC plans

-5.11 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+5.11 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND